quokkaquokka/ProjetJavaEE/README.md

 Name : **se.abdmeziem-moutte.part3**
 To start:
 - connect to internet to communicate with the database
-- build your project
+- build the project
-- run this
+- run the project

 ### Environmental specification